PHILADELPHIA REFLECTIONS

 Baruch Blumberg

-From a single building which served as classroom and dormitory, the college has grown to a four-year course in numerous buildings scattered over a 570 acre plot with a second 120 acre farm in Montgomery County.
+From a single building which served as classroom and dormitory, the college has grown into a four-year institution in numerous buildings scattered over a 570-acre plot with a second 120-acre farm in Montgomery County.
 The school is determinedly non-sectarian, and for forty years has been coeducational.
 It has had several changes of name, from the National Farm School, eventually to its present name.
 The curriculum has expanded as well, with masters degree programs in business and education.
 Baruch Blumberg, the Nobel Prize winner in Medicine, maintains an office there, and it is clear the college means to shift its emphasis toward the scientific basis of agriculture and the environment.
 It's also pretty clear that rising agricultural prices will soon re-establish agriculture as a dominant feature of our economy, although agriculture in the modern sense is quite a distance from farming in the old sense, and requires a different sort of educational preparation.

-By the way, the tree hugger nickname comes from a campus tradition, very much an active ceremony, of hugging the 400 year-old oak standing beside the president's house on the campus.
+By the way, the tree hugger nickname comes from a campus tradition of this college, very much an active ceremony, of hugging the 400-year-old oak standing beside the president's house on the campus.
 The College, of course, is 250 years younger than the tree.

 I think Josh is a board member, but not chairman.
 Patricia Hilton is the chair, last I heard.